-The Transylvania University Bookstore, located at 132 West 3rd Street across from the addition, the bookstore offers a textbook rental program that allows students to save up to 80 percent on many required textbooks.
+The Transylvania University Bookstore, located at 132 West 3rd Street across from the John and Donna Hall Softball Complex, is managed by Follett Higher Education Group.
+In addition, the bookstore offers a textbook rental program that allows students to save up to 80 percent on many required textbooks.
 Many textbooks are also available in an eBook format at a cost savings.
-You can visit during normal business hours or shop 24/7 at www.
+You can visit during normal business hours or shop 24/7 at www. transyshop.com